Categories: Lifestyle

 (Credit: JESHOOTS.com / Pexels)

-Generally, one should try avoiding making big decisions during this time of year.
+Generally, one should try to avoid making big decisions during this time of year.
 Other than weddings, this rule goes for any sort of renovations too – especially if they’re quite a large process.
 You know how it is when you can’t sleep in on a weekend thanks to “renos”.
 Similarly, renovation noise could disturb spirits.
 So if you end up going ahead with renovation works, you may run into certain bumps in the road, or worse.

 25. Move in at another time